-I’m excited to be collaborating with MacKenzie-Childs this fall to display their new Halloween decor’ in our Vermont home.
-I was so impressed with their Easter decor’ that I was thrilled for the opportunity to work with them again this Halloween.
+I’m excited to collaborate with MacKenzie-Childs this fall to display their new Halloween decor in our Vermont home.
+I was so impressed with their Easter decor that I was thrilled to have the opportunity to work with them again this Halloween.

 MacKenzie-Childs was born of their love of home and commitment to fresh, innovative design.
 Founded in 1983, their humble beginnings started in the basement of Wallcourt Hall, a building built in 1909 as a dormitory for an all-girls prep school.
-Several years later, they moved to the present-day headquarters just up the road.
-On a tranquil Victorian farm overlooking Cayuga Lake, NY is where they produce world-renowned home furnishings.
-The designers and artisans have created beautiful products that add joy and grace to homes throughout the world.
+Several years later, they moved to the present-day headquarters just up the road on a tranquil Victorian farm overlooking Cayuga Lake, NY, where they produce world-renowned home furnishings.
+The designers and artisans have created beautiful products that add joy and grace to homes worldwide.
 Colorful, handmade ceramics, enamelware, glassware, furniture, and home accessories define the collections.

-To fully decorate this space I started by Hiking and Gathering for Natural Fall Elements locally on some of the Vermont trails.
+To fully decorate this space, I started by Hiking and Gathering Natural Fall Elements locally on some of the Vermont trails.
 I collected golden, green, and brown leaves, birch branches, and pinecones.
-Many of these items are available in stores, however, it’s so much more fun to go out for a walk or a hike and collect these items yourself.
-It really got me in the fall mood too!
+Many of these items are available in stores.
+However, it’s so much more fun to go out for a walk or a hike and collect these items yourself.
+It really got me in the fall mood, too!

-The MacKenzie-Childs crows are so unique as they add height and character to the table.
+The MacKenzie-Childs crows are unique as they add height and character to the table.